 An example of vacant affordable housing in the project area is Altgeld Gardens, one of the country's first public housing complexes, where approximately 3,500 residents currently reside in 1,500 housing units (Altgeld Gardens, 2013).
 Given the age of the complex, several of the vacant units require rehabilitation before they can be inhabited.
 As a result, the Chicago Housing Authority (CHA), supported by a \$265 capital improvement program, will rehabilitate 218 units in fiscal year 2015 (CHA 2014).
 As with other affordable housing opportunities in the project area, residents at Altgeld Gardens are challenged by the affordable housing/transit availability mismatch, in that housing in the project area is affordable but the commute time and effort required to reach viable employment areas are high.
-Given CHA's investment at Altgeld Gardens, the proposed project has the opportunity to result in a mutual benefit by leveraging the rehabilitation of the housing/transit availability mismatch.
+Given CHA's investment at Altgeld Gardens, the proposed project has the opportunity to result in a mutual benefit by leveraging the rehabilitation of the housing units and providing a viable transportation option thereby further off-setting the housing/transit availability mismatch.